unwind/python-lzjb/README.markdown

 Status
 ======
 It's very early days for this code.
-There is a lot of work do be done to bring this into anything near "production quality":
+There is a lot of work to be done to bring this into anything near "production quality":

 - Proper Python packaging (setup.py, and so on)
-- Test framework
+- Test framework (including two-way testing against the C code)
 - Benchmarking/optimization

 Performance
 ===========
 The main goal when implementing this has been correctness and (sort of) clarity by closely following the original C code.
-On my not-so-hot laptop (Intel® Core™ i5 CPU M 480 @ 2.67GHz) it currently achieves around a measly 1.1 MB/s when compressing.
+On my not-so-hot laptop (Intel® Core™ i5 M 480 @ 2.67GHz) it currently achieves around 1.1 MB/s when compressing.